geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 Once you launch the lab, a free trial tenant will be automatically created for you to access Azure in the Microsoft Virtual Lab environment.
 This tenant will be automatically assigned a unique username and password.
 You must retrieve this username and password so that you can sign into Azure within the Microsoft Virtual Lab environment.
 You will also be assigned a unique network IP address and UPN name for your O365 blob.
 You will also use this UPN name in various tasks throughout the labs for this course.

 1. Because this course can be offered by learning partners using any one of several authorized lab hosting providers, the actual steps involved to retrieve the UPN name, network IP address, and tenant ID associated with your tenant may vary by lab hosting provider.
-Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course.
-The information that you should write down for later use includes:
+Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course. <br/>

+	You should write down the following information (provided by your instructor) for later use:

 	- **Tenant suffix ID.** This ID is for the onmicrosoft.com accounts that you will use to sign into Microsoft 365 throughout the labs.
 This is in the format of **{username}@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.
 Record this ZZZZZZ value for later use.
 When any of the lab steps direct you to sign into the Office 365 or Microsoft 365 portals, you must enter the ZZZZZZ value that you obtained here.
 	- **Tenant password.** This is the password for the admin account provided by your lab hosting provider.